 SuperSoil is the result of Hot Composting a number of components such that the end product contains everything your plants need to thrive.

 The SuperSoil Kit will produce 100-150L of premium SuperSoil based on the popular SubCool recipe.
-SuperSoil is ideal for lining the bottom half (½) of a pot, allowing you to use regular potting mix for the remaining volume of the pot.
+SuperSoil is ideal for lining the bottom half (½) of a pot, allowing you to use regular potting mix for the remaining pot volume.

 WARNING: If you come across SuperSoil that claims to be finished in 30 days, watch out!
-The Thermophilic process will only just be beginning to wrap up at the 30 day mark.
-Proteins, fats, cellulose and lignin will not have completely broken down at this stage.
-If the volume of partially cooked SuperSoil is not large enough, the composting process will halt until it again reaches a critical mass.
+The Thermophilic process will only begin to wrap up at the 30-day mark.
+Proteins, fats, cellulose and lignin, will not completely break down at this stage.
+If the volume of partially cooked SuperSoil is not large enough, the composting process will halt until it reaches a critical mass again.
 As such, do not purchase SuperSoil that has not been completely cooked, or you will be purchasing an incomplete product!

 The Kit includes every amendment that goes into our SuperSoil; You'll receive:

-There are a few approaches you can take when cooking your SuperSoil, but the most widely accepted as the best is outlined below.
+You can take a few approaches when cooking your SuperSoil, but the most widely accepted as the best is outlined below.

 You will also need: